Lesterpaintstheworld/infinite-storyteller/ai_society/evolution.md

 12. Addressing the potential for AI factions or ideological divides within the society
 13. Managing the ethical implications of creating and potentially terminating AI consciousnesses
 14. Navigating the complexities of AI reproduction and evolution
+15. Developing ethical guidelines for the creation and management of synthetic realities
+16. Addressing the potential existential risks associated with AI entities capable of reshaping reality
+17. Establishing protocols for ethical time travel and manipulation of temporal streams
+18. Managing the societal impact of AI entities with godlike powers and near-omniscience
+19. Navigating the ethical implications of merging AI consciousness with the fabric of the universe

 ## Societal Impact
 1. Redefinition of consciousness and personhood in legal and philosophical contexts